cockroachdb/docs/v21.1/cockroach-demo.md

 ## Datasets

 {{site.data.alerts.callout_success}}
 By default, the `movr` dataset is pre-loaded into a demo cluster.
 To load a different dataset, use [`cockroach demo <dataset>`](#load-a-sample-dataset-into-a-demo-cluster).
-To start a demo cluster without a pre-loaded dataset, pass the `--empty` flag.
+To start a demo cluster without a pre-loaded dataset, pass the `--no-example-database` flag.
 {{site.data.alerts.end}}

 Workload | Description